javierasping/sentinel/content/posts/redes/instalar_gns3_debian12/instalar_gns3_debian12.en.md

 ```bash
 javiercruces@HPOMEN15:~/ubridge$ chmod +x ubridge
 ```

-We copy the binary file to "/ usr / local / bin," a standard command route available globally in the system.
+We copy the binary file to "/usr/local/bin," a standard command route available globally in the system.

 ```bash
 javiercruces@HPOMEN15:~/ubridge$ cp -p ubridge /usr/local/bin
 ```

 We set up special permissions for ubridge, allowing you access to network operations (cap _ net _ admin) and the sending of raw packages (cap _ net _ raw) necessary for its operation.

 ```bash